Yu Yu Hakusho Makyō Tōitsusen: Reception and legacy

 Upon its release, Yu Yu Hakusho Makyō Tōitsusen was given average review scores from panels in major Japanese magazines like Famitsu and Beep!
 MegaDrive.
 Although it never had an official localization in any region other than South America, it was imported by print and online publications in North America and Europe and met with greater acclaim there.
 Nick Des Barres of GameFan, Tom Stratton of Gamer's Republic, and the editors of Retro Gamer have all heaped praise on the game.
-Des Barres called it "the best 16-bit fighting game ever" in a 1994 review and concluded that "Yu Yu Hakusho is a game that truly has to be seen to be believed."
-Stratton likewise described it in 1999 as "easily one of the best 16-bit fighters there has ever been."
+Des Barres called it "the best 16-bit fighting game ever" in a 1994 review and concluded that "Yu Yu Hakusho is a game that truly has to be seen to be believed".
+Stratton likewise described it in 1999 as "easily one of the best 16-bit fighters there has ever been".
 Retro Gamer has repeatedly lauded the game, describing it as possibly the best Yu Yu Hakusho game and among the best Mega Drive games and fighting games of the 16-bit era.
-Kurt Kulata of Hardcore Gaming 101 said, "It manages to be one of the best anime license games ever produced, and stand toe to toe with the most legendary of tournament fighting games."
+Kurt Kulata of Hardcore Gaming 101 said that the game managed to become of the best anime license games that can stand against other tournament fighting games.

 The gameplay and multiplayer options were high points for many reviewers.
-Retro Gamer summarized Makyō Tōitsusen as "highly enjoyable in single-player as an over-the-top and zany anime-styled brawler, it's unstoppable in four-player mode and one of the best multiplayer experiences available on the system."
+Retro Gamer summarized Makyō Tōitsusen as "highly enjoyable in single-player" as an over-the-top and zany anime-styled brawler, in addition praising the multiplayer as well.
 Stratton, Kulata, and Electronic Gaming Monthly (EGM) all found the gameplay to be well-balanced.
 Stratton used the game's dual layer stages as an example of how this balance was accomplished, explaining that players could tactically parry enemies by switching planes or charge an attack to meet an opponent jumping into their plane.
 Kulata similarly credited the plane-shifting mechanic for allowing an equal emphasis on player defense and offense and noted that projectile attacks are made less powerful than standard punches and kicks, as opposed to its fighting genre contemporaries.
 Mean Machines Sega writers Gus Swan and Steve Merrett and Anime News Network contributor Todd Ciolek were all pleased with the variety of extra game modes.
 However, Swan and Merrett were more critical of the gameplay overall, pointing to a "sluggish" pace and simple-minded computer AI.
 The duo stated that the game paled in comparison to Street Fighter II and Mortal Kombat II, both of which were more accessible to Western gamers in 1994.
 EGM admitted to having difficulty keeping up with the action with multiple characters in a single battle.